microsoft/RD-Agent/README.md

 # 🤝 Contributing

+We welcome contributions and suggestions to improve RD-Agent.
+Please refer to the [Contributing Guide](CONTRIBUTING.md) for more details on how to contribute.

+Before submitting a pull request, ensure that your code passes the automatic CI checks.

 ## 📝 Guidelines
 This project welcomes contributions and suggestions.
 Contributing to this project is straightforward and rewarding.
 Whether it's solving an issue, addressing a bug, enhancing documentation, or even correcting a typo, every contribution is valuable and helps improve RDAgent.